Lillbourn History, Family Crest & Coats of Arms

 The surname Lillbourn was first found in Durham at East Thickley, a township, in the parish of St. Andrew Auckland, district of Shildon, union of Auckland.
 "It belonged for many generations to the Lilburn family, of whom was Col. Lilburn, a celebrated leader on the side of the parliament in the civil war."

-Important Dates for the Lillbourn family
+Early History of the Lillbourn family

 This web page shows only a small excerpt of our Lillbourn research.
 Another 149 words (11 lines of text) covering the years 1170, 1510, 1600, 1455, 1487, 1614, 1657, 1585, 1666, 1654, 1613, 1665 and 1649 are included under the topic Early Lillbourn History in all our PDF Extended History products and printed products wherever possible.